6/8/2023

 speaker

 Thank you.
-Next question comes from Jerome Dupreil at Desjardins.
+Next question comes from Jerome Dupril at Desjardins.
 Please go ahead.

 speaker

 Thanks for taking my questions.
-Thanks for the call on backlog.
-You know, we're asking on this in these macro, with this macro uncertainty at this time.
+Yeah, thanks for the call on backlog.
+You know, we're asking on this, in these macro, with this macro uncertainty at this time.
 So good to hear that backlog is rather firm.
-Just checking another point, how easy is it for clients to defer the orders that are in the backlog at this time?
+Just taking another point, how easy is it for clients to defer the orders that are in the backlog at this time?
+Right.

 speaker